filecoin-project/devgrants/rfp-proposals/filexplorer.org.md

 ## Relevant Experience

-Anish brings relavent blockchain experience and proven delivery track-record.
+Anish brings relevant blockchain experience and proven delivery track-record.
 He is proficient with the necessary web technologies (mainly JavaScript), and has completed both bounties and hackathons in the industry.

 He has strong design and development skills.
 For web he is proficient with: